 Continuing Education Content Development Advisory (CDA)

-This panel is comprised of seven members, three of which are associate members of the FSMTB.
+This panel is comprised of seven members, three of which are associate members of FSMTB.
 The panel guides the development of state-requested CE courses.
 It monitors the content and maintenance of CE courses in the Regulatory Education and Competence Hub (REACH), and reviews the platform's functionality.

 Continuing Education Registry Review (RR)